cvillarragamo/Datathon_Bootcamp_Henry_BikeRental_ML/README.md

 I tried three different models and evaluated them using Mean Absolute Error.
 I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

-I tried three different models for the baseline:
+I tried three different models:
 *	**Decision Tree** – Baseline for the model
 *	**Random Forest** – Because of the sparse data from the many categorical variables, I thought a would be effective.
-*	**Ridge Regressor** – Again, with the sparsity associated with the data, I thought that this would be a good fit.
+*	**Ridge Regressor** – Because it uses parameters that "penalize" flexibility in an attempt to minimize overfitting, so I thought that this would be a good fit.

 ## Feature binning
 After the first-baseline model runned, I needed to adjust some variables to see if it really improved the model.
 I made the following changes and created the following variables: